The Stories We Tell

 Humans are wired for stories.
 Stories activate our minds.
 They give us experiences and can influence our way of thinking.
 We naturally search for meaning in the stories that are told to us.
 It is the reason we use stories as the drivers for sales, marketing, and design.

-These simple tasks should be much more than just items to check off; they should tell a story.
-The story they tell will help better to define the purpose and the motivation behind each task.
+These simple tasks should be much more than just items to check off.
+They should tell a story.
+The story they tell will help better define the purpose and the motivation behind each task.
+When your team understands the narrative, they make better decisions about implementation because they understand the why, not just the what.

-Understanding this story arch and applying it to every project, product, and the task will create a more user-driven experience.
+Understanding this story arc and applying it to every project, product, and task will create a more user-driven experience.
+The best products do not just solve problems.
+They take users on a journey that feels deliberate, natural, and satisfying.